LADI/jack-select/README.md

 between different audio setups with just two mouse clicks.

 ![Screenshot of the pop menu](screenshot.png)

+Menu entries for presets, which refer to ALSA devices currently not available (e.g. those provided by USB interfaces, which are currently un-plugged), will be deactivated.
+The application will detect changes in the sound device configuration via udev and update the menu accordingly.

 When you hover with the mouse pointer over the systray icon and JACK is running, a tooltip will show you the name of the active preset (if known), the